Dhanush-NS/My-api/README.md

 3. npm install --save express cors
 4. npm install mysql
 5. node index.js
-   Check on the browser http://localhost:3000/ to see 'Hello world' Check http://localhost:3000/now to get the current date and time.
+   Check on the browser http://localhost:3000/ to see 'Hello world'.

+   Check http://localhost:3000/now to get the current date and time.

+   Check http://localhost:3000/users to get users information.